small garden design 32m²

 We practise a distinct, minimalist approach in our planting designs, utilising a concise architectural flora palette.
 In this small garden, three Japanese maple species triangulate between its raised beds, underplanted with evergreen Ferns and Lilyturfs.
 Flanking the water feature, two matching clumps of Narihira dake bamboo from Japan provide height and scale, where their graceful and upright stature portrays sculptural soulfulness.
 Thinning the Bamboo canes' lower segments produces silkiness contrasted with serrated Fern foliage, enhanced by low-key lighting design.
 The Japanese woodland flora thrives in shade cast by tall Belgravia townhouses, and ultimately redefines this small garden's essence, where a selective palette of only half-dozen species sustains a minimal upkeep mindset.

 The kitchen stone floor was designed in a random layout, and we sought to replicate this pattern in our sandstone outline.
 While the paving is fairly light when dry, rain highlights its colour variations, which range from buff through grey to blue.
 Given the bold scale of surrounding walls, we detailed the raised beds with recessed coping and floating plinths, where this creative technique infuses serene balance, augmented by a detail design which articulates a delicate interplay of shadows and light.
 A small fire feature, added by our clients, generates a mellow Yin and yang ambience, aligned with the waterfall's stainless steel spout to produce vitalising essence in an intimate, well-integrated small garden design scheme.

 A soft spectrum of surface materials and colours delineates clear, compelling definition, where light-toned, rendered perimeter walls contrast the raised beds' deeper hues, increasing perspective towards this small garden's back elevation.
 Developing design concepts when working in a Central London conservation area entails a meticulous and lengthy garden design process.
 The location's traditional aspects were integrated into a minimalist layout with a sympathetic approach, where a restorative, contemporary design & build project rejuvenates authentic equestrian water trough elements as an inherent ingredient of local history.
-The small garden glows around its central, aquatic centrepiece, while surrounding walls are softened amid soothing, leafy qualities.
+The small garden glows serenely around its aquatic centrepiece, while surrounding walls are softened amid soothing leafy qualities.
 Enveloped by lush foliage, this intimate Belgravia garden is renewed into a secluded and thoroughly modern courtyard space.